terravion/terravion-examples/README.md

 Integrating TerrAvion Tiles with Google Maps
 ====================
 If you host your own map application with Google Maps as a base layer, you may directly pull the png tiles from TerrAvion's API, the following is an simple example.
+Note that TerrAvion API TMS tile coordinate system needs to be translated to match Google Map tiles system in the y-axis. `Math.pow(2,zoom)-coord.y-1` More info: http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/

 [terravion_gmap_example.html](https://github.com/terravion/terravion-examples/blob/master/terravion_gmap_example.html)

 Integrating Terravion Tiles with Leaflet
 ====================
 If you host your own Leaflet map application, you may directly pull the png tiles from TerrAvion's API, the following is an simple example with toggle to different product.
+Note that in leaflet, the TMS options needs to be true for TerrAvion tiles to show up correctly. `tms: true`

 [terravion_leaflet_example.html](https://github.com/terravion/terravion-examples/blob/master/terravion_leaflet_example.html)